-Her major work in progress, Our Queer Mandela: Simon Nkoli, the Archive, and the Making of an African Queer Icon, analyzes a diverse set of visual and discursive texts which archive the life and times South African anti-apartheid, gay and lesbian rights, and AIDS activist Simon Nkoli.
-Imma is currently developing her second project, Love Stories from Africa, in which she considers how representations of love and urban desire in emergent African literary and visual texts interrupt long-standing local and global discourses on African bodies, spaces, sexualities, and gender, as well as, challenge increasingly pervasive homonationalist ideologies.
-She has published chapters and articles in Representation and Black Womanhood: The Legacy of Sarah Baartman (Palgrave), Women, Gender, and Sexuality in Africa (Carolina Academic Press), Research in African Literatures, and Journal of Lesbian Studies.
+Her major work in progress, Our Queer Mandela: Simon Nkoli, the Archive, and the Uses of an African Queer Icon recovers and examines the archival legacy of South African anti-apartheid, gay and lesbian rights, and AIDS activist Simon Nkoli.
+Through an analytic tracing of the representations and erasures of Nkoli, Imma explores how Black queer life in South Africa is documented, articulated, utilized, and at times, stubbornly illegible within the archive.
+Dr. Imma is currently developing her second project, Love Economies: Queering Erotic and Intimate Geographies in the Postcolony, in which she argues that the making of Black queer erotics in emergent African literary and visual texts interrupt long-standing colonial discourses on African bodies, spaces, sexualities, and genders, as well as, challenge increasingly pervasive homonationalist ideologies.
+She has published articles and book chapters in Callaloo, Research in African Literatures, Journal of Lesbian Studies, Screen Bodies, Representation , and Black Womanhood: The Legacy of Sarah Baartman and Women, Gender, and Sexuality in Africa.
+She also has served as a special issue co-editor for The Journal of African Cultural Studies and South Africa's foremost feminist studies journal, Agenda, and was previously the technical editor for Ìrìnkèrindò: Journal of African Migration.